i3thuan5/multiple-databases-backup/README.md

 ### Backup Schedule

-- `SCHEDULE`: The backup schedule specified in a crontab syntax string.
-Where the expressions minute, hour, day of the month, month of the year and day of the week.
+- `SCHEDULE`: The backup schedule specified in a string following [crontab syntax](https://www.man7.org/linux/man-pages/man5/crontab.5.html) where the five fields are minute, hour, day of month, month and day of week.
 If set to a blank string, the script will perform a manual backup and exit.
 The default value is a blank string.

 ### GPG key